Chenfei-Zhu/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  #- Shixian Li
+  - Computer Vision
+  - Deep Learning
   - Mobile Robot
   - Rehabilitation Robot
-  - Computer Vision
-  - Deep Learning
   - Reinforcement Learning

 # Education to show in About widget